LeBezout/java-docs/java-db.md

 | **H2 Database Engine** | database is closed when the last connection to it is closed | :no_entry_sign: | :no_entry_sign: |

 ## Remarks

+### Apache Derby

+> To remove an in-memory database, use the connection URL attribute drop as follows: `jdbc:derby:memory:my_db;drop=true`

+> When you drop the database, Derby issues what appears to be an error but is actually an indication of success.
+You need to catch error 08006, as described in "The WwdEmbedded program" in Getting Started with Derby.

 ### Hyper SQL